 In our inaugural webinar, Selling into FinServ: the Future of IT in Financial Services, we had close to 200 eager registrants, over half of whom joined for an hour with a panel of three of our best Emissaries.

 We featured Swathy Vasudevan, Imad Samiulla, and Adam Cummings of Quicken Loans, Vanguard, and PNC Bank, respectively.
 Each of these Emissaries came with a different point of view, but clear trends emerged, and (not surprisingly) almost every one of our attendees stayed with us to the end of the webinar.
 Read about the takeaways.

-Our next webinar, Surviving Disruption: Selling into Retail, will feature two other rockstar Emissaries, Fred Pond and Johnathan Tate, highlight their take on the past, present, and future of technology in retail.
-Interested in joining us?
-Register here.
+Our most recent webinar, Surviving Disruption: Selling into Retail, featured two other rockstar Emissaries, Fred Pond and Johnathan Tate.
+We highlight their take on the past, present, and future of technology in retail.
+Interested in watching the webinar?
+Check it out here.

 We’re thrilled to be providing the world-class leaders we worth with a diversity of opportunities and platforms so that their knowledge can serve to empower others in the marketplace.

 As we continue to scale, we’ll be reaching out to greater numbers of Emissaries for a variety of opportunities.
 If you’re interested in working with us in this capacity, send us a note.